 Additionally, the use of containers is especially relevant for those implementing microservices architectures.
 When used for microservices, containers:

 It wouldn't do to discuss containers without also covering cloud computing.
 And, in recent years cloud computing has evolved dramatically and anyone working with Continuous Delivery, Infrastructure as Code, Microservices and DevOps is most likely in the market for a flexible, portable, scalable and resilient cloud model.

-More specifically, a hybrid-cloud is a management strategy of computing platforms that mixes several types of cloud.
+More specifically, a hybrid-cloud is a management strategy of computing platforms that mix several types of cloud.
 A hybrid-cloud allows data and applications to be located in your own datacenter, or in a public cloud, or both.
-For example, you can scale in the public cloud when your datacenter does not have more capacity, or keep some information in your infrastructure that for some reason cannot be in the cloud.
+For example, you can scale in the public cloud when your data center does not have more capacity, or keep some information in your infrastructure that for some reason cannot be in the cloud.

 Some use cases of hybrid clouds: